matrix-org/sydent/docs/templates.md

 Appending "_forurl" or "_forhtml" to any of the variable names listed below returns their values encoded suitably for URLs or HTML respectively.

-e.g. ">" in the HTML encoded version would be replaced with "&gt"
+e.g. ">" in the HTML encoded version would be replaced with "&gt".

 ### `.eml.j2` files